Painting with Light to Capture Decisive Moments

 Written on the 7th of May, 2022

-On December 2nd, 2018, Nikon School hosted a photowalk at Kuwait Zoo.
-Our instructor was photographer Bishara Mustafa.
-It was a lovely day filled with knowledge, friendship, and creativity.
-Ideally, wildlife photography requires traveling to the animals' natural habitat.
-However, zoos are an excellent alternative to shooting wildlife if traveling is an obstacle.
-Many wildlife photography contests consider zoo photography cheating, and they even refuse images shot in a zoo.
-They request that you photoshoot the animals in their natural habitat.
+On December 2nd, 2018, Nikon School hosted a photowalk at the Kuwait Zoo, led by photographer Bishara Mustafa.
+It was a delightful day filled with knowledge, friendship, and creativity.
+While wildlife photography ideally involves traveling to the animals' natural habitats, zoos offer a great alternative for those who face travel obstacles.
+However, many wildlife photography contests consider images taken in zoos unqualified and may even reject them.
+These contests typically require that animals be photographed in their natural environments.

 Nikon School Kuwait Zoo Photowalk Poster